jonnicwolf/l3-v2-build-rag-travel-recommendation-system-fezzn/readme.md

 These skills are increasingly valuable as companies seek to provide more personalized, context-aware experiences to their users.

 ## Learning Approach
-This project is designed as a learning journey where you'll work with Claude to understand and implement each component.
-Rather than providing exact implementations, you'll be guided through the process of building the application while understanding the core concepts.
+This project is designed as a learning journey where you'll work with generative AI e.g. Claude to understand and implement each component.
+Rather than providing exact implementations, you'll be guided through the process of building the application while understanding and learning the core concepts.

-👉 **Start with [LEARNING_JOURNEY.md](./learning-journey.md) for your step-by-step guide to building this project with Claude.**

 ## Project Overview
 Create a web-based travel recommendation system that:
 - Takes user travel preferences
 - Matches them with similar profiles using vector similarity
 - Generates personalized recommendations

+👉 **Start with [SESSIONS](./sessions.md) for your step-by-step guide to building this project with Claude.**

 ## Technical Stack
 * Frontend: ReactJS